Thursday, June 17th, 2010

 In addition to proposals on any aspects of the literature and culture of the North American West, we especially encourage innovative proposals on the following:

 Reno is easily reached by direct flights from many major hubs, soon to include New York City and London!
-Amtrak’s California Zephyr stops daily at the depot a few steps from our conference hotel, where room rates will run $99/night Friday and Saturday, and $59 other nights, with many complimentary amenities including wifi.
-See www.harrahsreno.com for more information.
+Amtrak’s California Zephyr stops daily at the depot a few steps from Harrah’s Reno, our conference hotel, where room rates will run $99/night Friday and Saturday, and $59 other nights, with many complimentary amenities including wifi and Starbucks coupons.
+See https://www.caesars.com/harrahs-reno/hotel for more information.
+If you would like to make your reservation, there are two ways to do so: (1) call the hotel’s central reservations at (888) 726-6311 and provide the group code: S10WLA5 to make the reservation over the phone.
+There is a fee associated with that process.
+(2) The easiest (and free!) way to make a reservation is to use this reservation link: http://www.totalrewards.com/hotel-reservations?propCode=REN&groupCode=S10WLA5.
+Either way, the first night’s room and tax deposit will be required.

 All participants must be members of the Western Literature Association.

-Download the pdf version of this call for papers here here.
+Download the pdf version of this call for papers here.

 For more information, check back periodically.